maboiteaspam/dns-server-via-dht/README.md

 # DNS Server via DHT

-Provides a command line to start and configure a DNS server that resolves and announces domain names over the DHT.
+Provides a command line to start and configure a DNS server.
+It resolves and announces domain names over the DHT.

 For implementation details of the announcement negotiation see [dns-via-dht](https://github.com/maboiteaspam/dns-via-dht)